Skip to main content

 In online learning, we make predictions one at a time:

-This is the paradigm many classical algorithms like Context Tree Weighting (CTW) operate in.
-The model never sees the full sequence upfront—it learns and predicts simultaneously.
-There’s no separate “training phase.”
+Classical algorithms like Context Tree Weighting (CTW) work this way.
+The model never sees the full sequence upfront.
+It learns and predicts simultaneously.
+There is no separate training phase.

 Batch Learning

-In batch learning, we have access to training data upfront:
+In batch learning, we have training data upfront:

 Most neural language models use batch learning, processing large corpora before deployment.